raspberrypi/documentation/linux/software/python.md

 This is a preferable method of installing software, as it means that the modules you install can be kept up to date easily with the usual `sudo apt-get update` and `sudo apt-get upgrade` commands.

 Python packages in Raspbian which are compatible with Python 2.x will always have a `python-` prefix.
 So, the `picamera` package for Python 2.x is named `python-picamera` (as shown in the example above).
 Python 3 packages always have a `python3-` prefix.
-So, to install `rpi.gpio` for Python 3 you would use:
+So, to install `picamera` for Python 3 you would use:

 ```bash
 sudo apt-get install python3-picamera